 Pediatric EMG/nerve conduction studies are performed by our pediatric neuromuscular subspecialists, on routine clinical and urgent basis as well.

-The neurology team room is on the third floor of Primary Children's Hospital, between the pediatrics residency office and pediatric neurology offices.
+The neurology team room is on the third floor of Primary Children's Hospital.

 Eccles Outpatient Services Clinical Neurosciences Center